leonardpin-br/python-maya-boilerplate/README.md

 The BASH script (``.sh``) files should have LF (Unix) line endings even if you are using Windows.
 They should be executed in Cygwin or Git Bash.

-The provided ``.gitattributes`` file has a configuration that should work without problems ([Configuring Git to handle line endings](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings)).
+The provided ``.gitattributes`` file has a configuration that should work without problems (Reference: [Configuring Git to handle line endings](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings)).